-Likely, hell will freeze over before a man’s rights are equal to a woman’s in the reproductive world.
+Hell will likely freeze over before a man’s rights are equal to a woman’s in the reproductive world.

 How’s the following for an illustration of where males are in regards to equal rights in the world of children, in the reproductive world?

 “Courts have ruled that boys who were statutorily raped by older women must pay child support.
 Courts have ruled that when a woman has taken the semen from a condom a man used for sex with a different woman and has inserted it in herself, the man must pay child support.
 Courts have ruled that when a woman has concealed her pregnancy (denying the man the right to be a father) and then sued for child support a decade later, the man must pay child support.
 Courts have ruled that when a woman has deceived her husband into believing that her baby is his child, he must pay child support.
 Few if any men are relieved of child support obligations due to the circumstances of the pregnancy, no matter how bizarre or unjust.” -“Hoodwinked into fatherhood“